isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <p>
 <br>Each applicant is required to nominate a mentor from NHG and a mentor
-from LKCMedicine (subject to approval by the review committee) to guide them in their research career and project.
-The CSCS Secretariat may assist in the nomination of appropriate mentor(s) where required.</p>
+from LKCMedicine (subject to approval by the review committee) to guide them in their research career and project.</p>
 <p></p>
 <p>The mentor should be an established clinician scientist or clinical scientist
 who: